When I came up with my first guitar lick, using the A minor pentatonic scale in its most commonly used guitar scale pattern, I was over the moon.

 That is, start writing your own licks and solos using both patterns.

 Now, your creativity should be free.
-This means that at this stage, unlike in the previous three steps, you should not be thinking too much about choosing notes from both patterns.
+This means that at this stage, unlike in the previous three steps, you should not be thinking too much about choosing notes from both guitar scale patterns.

 If you end up spending way more time on one pattern that the other, it’s not a problem at all.